Dyalog/link/help/Installation.md

      ⎕SE.Link.WSLoaded
  :EndIf</pre>Be especially careful to catch all occurrences of things like `→`, `→0`, `:GoTo 0`, `:Return` etc. and redirect them to reach the above code before the callback function terminates.

-Availability of the `Link` user command group will depend on SALT being available.
+Availability of the `LINK` user command group will depend on SALT being available.